-Why a Salt Free Water Softener Makes Sense in California
+Why Salt Free Water Softeners Make Sense in California

 It is commonly known to many Californians hard water is a fact of life.
 No news here.
 What is news is this; many Californians live in municipalities that have banned common salt-based water softeners.
 Banning salt-based softeners is part of an effort by the State of California to keep its water supply clean and usable for home, business and agriculture uses.
 Basically the State is forcing municipalities to meet guidelines for clean water and municipalities have identified salt-based softeners as a contributor to poor water quality and banning helps meet State requirements for clean water.